Woza Moya Ongcwele Chapter One: Woman at the Lake

-Hiram swims to aid the person by flipping, grabbing, and swimming the person to shore for resuscitate surprised to find the person to be a young woman about his age.
+Hiram swims to aid the person by flipping, grabbing, and swimming the person to shore for resuscitate surprised to find the person to be a young woman looking about his age.
 She has on a hooded windbreaker; the sleeves appear to have been torn.
 The young lady is pale and sickly, but undeniably beautiful.
 This revelation causes him to hesitates a second before doing mouth-to-mouth.
 Water springs out of the young woman’s mouth, and she coughs uncontrollably and shivers.
 Hiram responds quickly embraces her to keep her body warm.

 The color returns to Hiram’s face, who sits puzzling at what to do next with the young woman.
 What a face, Hiram thinks sitting for a few minutes staring.
 He could not help it.
 It was something about her that seemed familiar.
 Something about her drew him to her.

 Church, he decides.
 Church is where he will take her to have an ambulance called.
 Fearing that Bishop Smarts would try to call him, he left his phone at the ward building.
-He stands and cradles the young woman walking away from the pond and to the road where he left his shoes, wincing as he puts his scratched feet in the slide-on shoes and wonders how he will make it to the church carrying the young woman who was already getting heavy.
+He stands and cradles the young woman walking away from the pond and to the road where he left his shoes, wincing as he puts his scratched feet in the slide-on Dockers wondering how he will make it to the church carrying the young woman who was already getting heavy.

 “Come on, wake up,” Hiram said jiggling her a bit.
 He could see the church building as he approached the cemetery.
 She opens her eyes and again looks at Hiram as if she is dreaming.

 “Help me,” she whispers.
 Hiram stops and lowers her to the ground to rest his arms a bit before he carries her to the church.

 “I will take you to the church building, and someone will help.
 It is just over there.”
 He points to the church, and it begins to rain.
-He notices his hand is bloody, but not from his blood.
+He notices his hand is bloody, but not of his blood.
 It is hers.
 He picks her up and runs toward the building ignoring the pain in his feet and the heaviness in his arms.